 ALPS Mountaineering is an extremely reputable brand and they have been widely known for the quality and time spent on designing the perfect gear.
 This tent is no different.
 Yes, it might be slightly more expensive than many other 2-person tents, but you also receive a limited lifetime warranty, suggesting massive confidence in the product from the manufacturer.
 I would definitely buy this tent again and again for all these special features.

 Flytop is not the most recognized brand amongst many of the elite backpackers, but they are on the rise.
 The Flytop 3-4 season Double Layer Backpacking Winter Tent is one of their latest models, designed for the entry-level camper or backpacker.
-210T polyester, with an excellent breathability rating, is the main materials used.
-However, high-density nylon has also been used for the mesh, adding another layer of overall durability.
+210T polyester, with an excellent breathability rating, is the main material used.
+However, high-density nylon has also been used for the mesh, adding another layer of overall durability

 I love the dome-shaped design and with the additional rainfly, the tent can be used for keeping you out of the elements.
-One of the only drawbacks from this shape is that you need to invest in a tent footprint for the buildup of water underneath the tent.
+One of the only drawbacks of this shape is that you need to invest in a tent footprint for the buildup of water underneath the tent.
 Nevertheless, the shape is really low-profile, keeping you out of the wind most of the time.

 As for the setup, you can set up this tent with minimal effort and it only features 2 small poles that need to be linked to achieve the desired stability.
 Once again, doors have been added on either side for comfortable entry.
 However, these doors also serve as a great way to have a slight breeze pass through the tent in the warm summer months.